-Take a Look! at what's happening at Berrington in 2017
+Take a 'Look!' at what's happening in November

-With parkland installations, international artists, exhibitions and re-opened servant spaces, below stairs; there's so much to see and do this year.
-Explore the mansion, walk around acres of parkland, discovering Red Earth's artworks along the way, find a treat or two in the tea-room or discover some goodies in the gift shop.
+With international artists, exhibitions and re-opened servant spaces, below stairs; there's so much to see.
+Explore the mansion, walk around acres of parkland, find a treat or two in the tea-room or discover some goodies in the gift shop.

 Look!
 Look!
 Look!

 With the support of Trust New Art and the Arts Council England, internationally renowned artists, Heather and Ivan Morison bring to life Berrington's walled garden with an eighteenth century inspired creation.
-Combining the history of eighteenth century fashions, and using research of how the family might have used the garden, from 10 June 2017, they invite you to explore their Georgian inspired pavilion this summer.
-The pavilion has many possibilities and is designed for you to relax in, enjoy a picnic or two, listen to some music or maybe take part in our summer programme of events.
+Combining the history of eighteenth century fashions, and using research of how the family might have used the garden.
 It is also a space for you to connect with Berrington's garden and learn about how we want to raise funds to restore neglected parts of the garden back to their Georgian origins.
 Recent research and archaeological study has indicated and confirmed that Berrington's Walled Garden and Pleasure Grounds are highly significant.
-Why?
-Because they were designed and created by 'England's greatest gardener' Lancelot 'Capability' Brown.
+This is because they were designed and created by 'England's greatest gardener' Lancelot 'Capability' Brown.
 Go on take a look!

 Waste to waist - Frock On